disk91/WioLoRaWANFieldTester/doc/SETUP.md

 ### Configure your device with the credentials

 The device uses the Serial line (Wioterminal USB) to receives the LoRaWAN configuration.
-You need to execute a serie of command the WioLoRaWABFieldTester understand to do this setup.
+You need to execute a series of commands the WioLoRaWABFieldTester understand to do this setup.

 For this, you need to use a serial tool or the command line.
 The tools I recommand are:
 - Windows : [Putty](https://www.putty.org/)